IvanDuran02/lazyvim-config/README.md

 - harpoon helps navigate files, think replacement for tabs
 - undotree shows undo history and allows you to branch off past edits
 - cmp does cool auto complete stuff for code
+- comment.nvim allows me to map line and block commenting
 - catppuccin is my theme